• Skip to primary navigation

 Legal Action

 After several missed payments, your credit provider may decide to take legal action.
 You may receive a court summons in the mail.
-If the judge issues a judgement against you, your wages may be garnished to pay back your debt.
+If the judge issues a judgment against you, your wages may be garnished to pay back your debt.

 Bankruptcy